Cystic Fibrosis Carrier Screening in Australia

 Please ask your GP for a referral to see a genetic counsellor who will elaborate further on the findings and discuss your options and the potential impacts with you and your family.
 Other family members may choose to also access carrier screening or genetic counselling following a positive result

-For more information on genetic services in Western Australia please refer to Genetic Services WA (based in King Edward Memorial Hospital)
+For more information on genetic services in WA, please refer to Genetic Services WA (based in King Edward Memorial Hospital)

 Ph: (08) 6458 1525 – Obstetric and General Genetic Services